 The South Africa House

-For decades, the South Africa House has managed a library with a unique collection entirely focused on South Africa, and the largest department of South African literature in Europe.
+For decades, the South Africa House has managed a library with a unique collection focused entirely on South Africa, and the largest department of South African literature in Europe.
 Most of the collection is in Afrikaans, Dutch or English.
-In 2014 and 2015, the South Africa House underwent a major renovation: the archives were intensively edited and have since been kept in an air-conditioned depot.
+In 2014 and 2015, the South Africa House underwent a major renovation: the archives have been intensively processed and have been kept in a climate-controlled depot ever since.